msantos/srly/README.md

         Types   FD = resource()
                 Termios = binary()

-        Get the terminal attributes of the serial device.
+        Get the terminal attributes of a serial device.

         Returns the contents of the system struct termios as a binary.

     serctl:tcsetattr(FD, Action, Termios) -> ok | {error, posix() | unsupported}